gitlabhq/gitlab-runner/docs/install/docker.md

    curl -sSL https://get.docker.com/ | sh
    ```

-1. You need to mount a config volume into the `gitlab-runner` container to
+1. You need to mount a configuration volume into the `gitlab-runner` container to
    be used for configs and other resources:

    ```shell